Penghu 1: History and discovery

 The fossil was recovered sometime before 2008 by fishermen working in the Penghu Channel between the Penghu Islands and mainland Taiwan and acquired by Tainan citizen Kun-Yu Tsai.
 The fossil was found 60–120 meters below the water's surface and about 25 kilometers off the western coast of Taiwan in an area which was once part of the mainland.
 Sea levels have risen since the last ice age and in consequence have submerged the area where the fossil was recovered.
 After Tsai donated the fossil to the National Museum of Natural Science, it was described in 2015 by an international team of Japanese, Taiwanese, and Australian scientists.

 Penghu 1 is currently housed at the National Museum of Natural Science in Taichung.
 The fossil is stratigraphically dated to younger than 450 kya, based on prehistoric sea-level lowering to either between 190 and 130 kya, or to between 70 and 10 kya.

 In his 2015 self-published digital book, Mark McMenamin proactively proposed the species name "Homo tsaichangensis", but this binomen is considered to be unpublished and unavailable as of 2025.
 While the work is registered with Zoobank, the digital book itself doesn't contain evidence of ZooBank registration, failing to meet the International Code of Zoological Nomenclature (ICZN) articles 8.5.3.1 and 8.5.3.2.
-It is also uncertain whether numerous identical and durable copies (i.e. print versions) of the book was ever widely available as required by ICZN article 8.1.3.1.
+It is also uncertain whether numerous identical and durable copies (i.e. print versions) of the book were ever widely available as required by ICZN article 8.1.3.1.